 The wall height was 34.75″ to allow for the final countertop depth of 1.25″.
 This brings the total height when the island was complete to the standard 36″ counter height.
-The frame walls were secured to and through the hardwood and subfloor using screws.
+The frame walls were secured to and through the finished white oak hardwood and subfloor using screws.
 We were very careful to map out where our plumbing and electrical were running.
 This would ensure we did not puncture these when securing the walls.

 Here are the cabinets slid into the frame.
 Just to the side of them is the sink cabinet and the dishwasher is on the far end.
 This is another reason we opted to build a frame for the island.
 The side wing walls provide the necessary support for the countertop since we have the dishwasher on the outside edge.
 The length of these wing walls on the cabinet side is also a key detail to pay attention to.
 We wanted them to fall exactly flush with the cabinet doors (3/4″ thick).
 Knowing we would face the wing wall with trim board, also 3/4″ thick, the walls were set flush with the cabinet frames.
 This allows for the trim and cabinet doors to sit flush when installed.